 Is there homework between counseling sessions?

-I may suggest topics or practices for reflection between sessions.
-Reading is never required, though I can suggest readings for clients with time and interest.
+I often suggest topics or practices for reflection between sessions.
+Reading is never required, though I may suggest readings for clients with time and interest.

 Do you work with groups?